Firstly, it's important to know that we do not allow any of the following:

 - Adding an extra socket

-- Removing or replacing an electric fire
+- Replacing an electric fire

 - Changing lights or fittings